Ender-Development/EnderModpackTweaks/README.md

   - allow portal creation in the end
   - disallow the traverse of entities
   - disallow the creation of portals in the first place
+- ✅ Difficulty Tweaks
+  - force a specific difficulty
+  - lock the difficulty so it can't be changed afterwards
+- ✅ Gamemode Tweaks
+  - force a specific Gamemode
+  - force Hardcore Gamemode
+  - allow commands

 ## Possible Bugfixes